Monolithcreative/ES4D/README.md

    - Choose a coolant that is non-conductive and compatible with your server components.
    - Consider factors like cooling capacity, environmental impact, and safety.
    - Explore responsible alternatives: Vegetible glycerine + propelyn glycol + citric acid.
 Or just mineral oil...
 Synthetics are great for compute but not great for the environment, we advise for the adoption and development of better alternatives where possible.

 3. **Precautions:**
    - **Ventilation:** Ensure adequate ventilation to disperse any fumes or vapors from your chosen fluid.
    - **PPE:** Use personal protective equipment when handling vapourous coolants.
    - **Spillage Plan:** Prepare for accidental spillage to minimize risk.
 Use spill matts on the floor whilst draining and filling.
    - **Cooling:** Immersion cooling is very efficient; ensure that you have enough heat rejection to fully optimise the system, keep temperatures low, and working life long.
+We advise re-use of this heat into the 3D printers and the office.

 4. **Prepare the Server:**
    - **Cleaning:** Clean all server components thoroughly to remove dust, dirt, or other contaminants.
 Typically we use alcohol spray.